 Dogs may be hard work, especially in the early weeks – but all it’s worth is.
 Dogs enrich our lives and give us so much joy and unconditional love from the moment we bring them home.
 Puppy age is actually one of the most magical times to spend with your dog.
-You’re forging a connection that will last a lifetime and that really is as simple and as fun as everyone suggests.
+You’re forging a connection that will last a lifetime and that really is as simple and as fun, as everyone suggests.

 See how new puppy parents at Purina survived their puppy’s acclimatization phase.

-When you know what to expect and are well prepared for your puppy, you will both be successful and make your first few weeks together a joyful journey of discovery as you get to know and trust each other.
+When you know what to expect and are well prepared for your puppy, you will both be successful and make your first few weeks together with a joyful journey of discovery as you get to know and trust each other.